 That includes getting advice during the building project itself if problems are starting to develop or relations with the other party are deteriorating.

 We provide an experienced and informed service which assesses your building contracts, prepares cases thoroughly with building experts in the fields of architecture, engineering and surveying, and assists you to resolve matters by way of negotiation or pursuing or defending.

 Please note that we do not offer any Civil Legal Aid service.
 So, if you are eligible for Civil Legal Aid, we cannot represent you.

 Woodward Lawson provide building dispute services of including:

 Whichever method is used, the emphasis is to solve matters as quickly as possible to your advantage.

-To arrange a meeting about you building dispute, please call Philip Lawson on
+To arrange a meeting or call about your building dispute, please contact Philip Lawson by email at:

 We pride ourselves on helping you to make informed decisions regarding your case, so we make sure we communicate in everyday language and that you understand what is going on in your case.